nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
-Once the run completes, navigate to the :bdg-primary:`Particle-Segmentation (closed surfaces)` block and go to the **Segmentation** tab to inspect the results
+Once the run completes, navigate to the :bdg-secondary:`Particle-Segmentation (closed surfaces)` block and go to the **Segmentation** tab to inspect the results

 ``nextPYP`` calculates segmentations using implicit surface representations that require specifying a threshold value to uniquely define the detected surface.
 To facilitate the threshold selection process for each virion, the user can choose from 8 different threshold values (represented as columns in a table).
 If none of the columns look reasonable (or if a virion should be ignored), the last column labeled as "-" should be selected.
 This process can be repeated for all virions in a tilt-series and for all tilt-series in the dataset